GraphQL API Testing Strategies

 Testing invalid queries and type mismatches is a must!

 With GraphQL, you need fine-grained access control at the field or query level.
+This is often achieved using directives in your schema, which can specify authorization rules for specific fields or types.

 Make sure unauthorized users can't access sensitive data.

 And control schema introspection in production – don't let everyone peek under the hood!
+Introspection allows clients to query the schema itself, which can be useful for development but a security risk in production if not managed.

 Queries can range from simple to super resource-intensive.